globus/globus-sdk-python/docs/authorization/scopes_and_consents/scopes.rst

 As Client Class Attributes
 --------------------------

-Because the scopes for a token are associated with some concrete client which will use that token, it makes sense to associate a scope with a client class.

-The Globus SDK does this by providing the ``ScopeBuilder`` for a service as an attribute of the client.
-For example,
+Token scopes are associated with a particular client, the one which will use that token.
+Because of this, each service client contains a ``ScopeBuilder`` attribute (``client.scopes``) defining the relevant scopes for that client.

 .. code-block:: python